 When it comes to working out holiday entitlement for employees, it can be a bit of a minefield.
 Working out annual leave for employees should be easy, but when you have employees on part-time and zero-hour contracts, it becomes overly complicated.

+One way to accurately calculate annual leave entitlement for part-time employees is by using human resources software such as PayEscape’s HR Escape.
 In this article, you’ll find out the difference between employees and workers, and how to calculate holiday entitlement for part-time and zero-hour contract employees.

 What is the difference between workers and employees?